Free shipping on all orders within Singapore

 Citrus aurantium 'Hutou Gan'

 Finally, what would Lunar New Year be without the abundance of potted citrus?
 This is the perfect time of the year to buy them if you are looking for one.
-Large
+Large quantities are imported usually from China laden with fruit and trained into a variety of pleasing shapes in different sizes.

 All they need is an abundance of sunshine and protection from the citrus butterflies that love to lay their eggs on these plants.